 We encourage you to read more about our history, but we’re most excited about our present and future.
 The Old Church is run by a creative and dedicated staff and a passionate board of directors.
-We work to restore and preserve The Old Church, making sure that it continues to be a vibrant cultural and social space.
-With contributions from supporters like you, we continue to invest in building improvements and offer an exciting program of events for audiences of all ages.
+With contributions from supporters like you, we are able to offer free music, culture and community-building programs for children and adults – all in a unique performance venue in the heart of the city.

 2016 Annual Report